Antennaria dioica

-Antennaria dioica (mountain everlasting, stoloniferous pussytoes, catsfoot or cudweed) is a Eurasian and North American species of flowering plant in the family Asteraceae.
-It is a perennial herb found in cool northern and mountainous regions of Europe and northern Asia (Russia, Mongolia, Japan, Kazakhstan, China (Xinjiang, Heilongjiang, Gansu), and also in North America in Alaska only.
+Antennaria dioica (mountain everlasting, stoloniferous pussytoes, catsfoot or cudweed) is a Eurasian species of flowering plant in the family Asteraceae.
+It is a perennial herb found in cool northern and mountainous regions of Europe and northern Asia (Russia, Mongolia, Japan, Kazakhstan, China (Xinjiang, Heilongjiang, Gansu) and the Aleutian Islands of Alaska.

 Description

 Antennaria dioica is an evergreen, herbaceous perennial plant growing to 10–20 cm tall, with a rosette of basal spoon-shaped leaves 4 cm long, and 1 cm broad at their broadest near the apex; and smaller leaves arranged spirally up the flowering stems.
 The flowers are produced in capitula (flowerheads) 6–12 mm diameter with pale pink ray florets and darker pink disc florets.
 The plant's common name is derived from the flower clusters which are thought to resemble the pads or toes of a cat's paw.

 It is dioecious, but can also reproduce without fertilisation.
 It is found in groups which can be all-female colonies, all-male colonies, and also mixed colonies.
 The male plants have whiter flower heads than female plants.
 The species name, dioica, is derived from Greek as reference to the separate male and female plants.
 Its common habitats include mountain grasslands, dry pastures and woodland edges.